School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 Find out how to get discounted entry every day to Lone Pine – click here.

-Kingfisher Bay Resort | Junior Eco Rangers
+Kingfisher Bay Resort, K’gari (Fraser Island): Junior Eco Rangers

 All programs are run by their experienced team of Rangers, so you can relax at the resort while your kids have fun on their own adventure!
-Find out more here.

-Connect with Nature events and activities
+Connect With Nature events and activities

 Connect with Nature inspires an appreciation of Queensland’s natural and cultural heritage through activities that foster a sense of connection, understanding, and appreciation for natural areas.